-Holding 188 of 556 seats, women make up about 34% of Parliament (see p.3 of Political and Social Relations) - greater than the proportion of women in the US House of Representatives.
+Holding 189 of 557 seats, women make up about 34% of Parliament (see Political and Social Relations) - greater than the proportion of women in the US House of Representatives.
 Of those seats 146 were created specifically to increase female representation.
-Women account for 13 of 30 cabinet ministers primarily in the areas of Gender, Labor, and Social Development; Science, Technology, and Innovation; Security; Health; and Karamoja Affairs.
+Women account for 7 of 21 cabinet ministers primarily in the areas of Gender, Labor, and Social Development; Science, Technology, and Innovation; Security; Health: and Karamoia Affairs.